vuf1/run_/README.md

 # run

-Runs either python code or zsh commands
+### Runs either python code or zsh commands

+NOTE: for full functionallity, you should check if you have python3 and jq (and try your best to install them)

+# Setup

-NOTE: You may need some terminal command knowledge
+### NOTE: You may need some terminal command knowledge for this setup.

-## setup

-#### note, you may be prompted for your password (sudo), make sure that you own the device you are configurating this on.
+## Note: you may be prompted for your password (sudo), make sure that you own the device you are configurating this on.
 first paste the zsh script into a file called run.zsh (dir = /Users/____/run.zsh first command: